 - Wiring, Ensure the heater is free of electricity by removing the plug from the socket outlet.
 Now check that the connection is OK and that the wiring is connected properly. - Fuel leaks, Check that the oil system is leak-free and does not contain air. - Supply voltage; check if the supply voltage is sufficient. - Transport and combustion air flow, Check if the transport and combustion air exhaust is free from any obstacles.
-In this way, you will prevent the heater from continuing to operate while the air exhaust is blocked. - Burner pump pressure, The heater will not operate if the burner pressure is too high or too low; refer to Measuring the burner pressure - Flame detection, Flame detection is by means of ionisation.
-The ionisation probe is placed inside the flame.
-When the flame does not touch the pen or the probe is polluted the heater will not function. - CO-value and CO2-readings in the combustion air too high a level of CO and/or CO2 in an enclosed space can be harmful to people, animals and crops.
-You should therefore always verify that the CO value and the CO2 content in the flue gas comply with the requirements; refer to Measuring combustion values
+In this way, you will prevent the heater from continuing to operate while the air exhaust is blocked. - Burner pump pressure, The heater will not operate if the burner pressure is too high or too low; refer to Measuring the burner pressure - Flame detection, Flame detection is by means of an LDS photocell.
+The LDS photocell measures the brightness of the flame that arise when there occurs a flame.
+When the measured brightness of the flame does not arise or is to low the heater will not function. - CO-value and CO2-readings in the combustion air too high a level of CO and/or CO2 in an enclosed space can be harmful to people, animals and crops.
+You should therefore always verify that the CO value and the CO2 content in the flue gas comply with the requirements; refer to Measuring combustion values - General heater operation.